What is a Cookie?

 Links to other websites

-This privacy notice does not cover the links within our website to other websites unless specially stated in this privacy notice.
+This notice does not cover the links within our website to other websites unless specially stated in this notice.
 We encourage you to read the privacy statements on any other websites you visit.